RyanNielson/InputBinder/README.md

 ```cs
 BindAxis(string name, UnityAction<float> action)
 ```
+Binds an given axis name to a method that has a single float argument.
+This method will be called every `Update` with the value of the axis.

 ```cs
 BindButton(string name, InputEvent inputEvent, UnityAction action)
 ```
+Binds an given button name and `InputEvent` type to a method that has no arguments.
+This method will only be called when the provided input event occurs for the given input name.

 ```cs
 BindKey(KeyCode key, InputEvent inputEvent, UnityAction action)
 ```
+Binds an given `KeyCode` and `InputEvent` type to a method that has no arguments.
+This method will only be called when the provided input event occurs for the given key.

 ## Usage